 7) Make a copy of the entire packet that you are sending out.

 8) Mail your application, down payment check, processing fee of $186, and supporting documents by certified mail with return receipt.
 Use paperclips and not staples.
 The IRS hates staples.

 Addresses to mail it to:

 9) If your offer is accepted, file on time, make estimated tax payments and pay any balance due in full for the next five years.

 10) File for an IRS Lien Withdrawal.
 See our guide on how to get an IRS Lien Withdrawal.
 This works in most cases.
 When a lien was filed that contains both tax years included in the Offer In Compromise and tax years that expired to the Collection Statute Expiration date.

 11) If you got your tax debt settled, let us know and leave a comment below!

 The forms can be a bit confusing, but if followed line by line they can be completed.
-If you find it difficult to complete or not worth your time trying to figure it out, give us a call at (888) 515-4TAX, and have our tax lawyers do it for you!
+If you find it difficult to complete or not worth your time trying to figure it out, apply for our tax resolution services or call us at (888) 515-4829 and have our tax lawyers do it for you!